 - The hassle-free return policy makes you a sitting duck in the face of counterfeiters and serial returners.

 - You lose out on brand awareness and engagement because everything’s shipped in Amazon boxes.
 People often aren’t even aware they didn’t buy from Amazon itself.

 - Sales tax gets more confusing.
-You must collect and remit sales tax to certain states, if your office, warehouse, store, staff, affiliate, drop-shipper, or trade show booth operates there.
-The only exceptions are sales tax holidays and states where Amazon can collect and remit sales tax on your behalf.
-But as BigCommerce points out, you’re still responsible for filing tax returns and holding a valid sales tax permit in those states.
+Amazon collects and remits sales tax on your behalf for orders shipped to 46 states and the District of Columbia.
+You must collect and remit sales tax for all the rest.
+Also, as BigCommerce points out, you’re responsible for filing tax returns and holding a valid sales tax permit in those states.

 - There are several extra fees to consider, which we’ll discuss below.

 As explained in great detail in our 2022 Complete Guide to Amazon Fees, FBA Amazon sellers pay the same referral fees as FBM sellers.
 Depending on the product category, they hand over to Amazon 6%-46% of the total sale price or the minimum referral fee of $0.3, if higher.